ursais/osi-addons/l10n_mx_edi_addenda_audi/README.rst

 ~~~~~~~

 #.
 Go to Sales > Products > Products
 #.
-Create a new product or edit an existing
+Create a new product or edit an existing one
 #.
-In the "Accounting" tab, add a product reference that corresponds to part number
+In the "Accounting" tab, fill in the Audi reference that corresponds to
+the part number

 Usage
 =====